'It is a catastrophe': Landslide hits residential area in Norway | CBC News

 Situation 'so unstable' rescue efforts can only take place from helicopters, PM says

-Ten people were injured, one of them critically, and 15 people remained unaccounted for after a landslide in southern Norway swept away more than a dozen buildings in the early hours of Wednesday, police said.
+A landslide smashed into a residential area near the Norwegian capital Wednesday, injuring at least 10 people, leaving 21 unaccounted for and destroying several homes, authorities said.
+Some 700 people were evacuated from the area amid fears of further landslides.

-The landslide struck a residential area in the municipality of Gjerdrum, some 30 kilometres north of the capital Oslo.
-Police said some 700 people had been evacuated from the area.
+The landslide struck a residential area in the municipality of Gjerdrum, 30 kilometres north of the capital Oslo.

 Helicopters continued to hover over the area as night fell, at times lowering emergency responders toward the debris of collapsed houses.
 Police said rescue operations would continue through Wednesday night into Thursday.